-- 52. To support an efficient audit, it is critical that the timetable for producing the annual accounts for audit is achieved.
-We have included a proposed timetable for the audit at exhibit 6that has been discussed and agreed with management. - 53.
-Covid-19 has had a considerable impact on the conduct and timeliness of the audit.
-We recognise that it is in the best interests of public accountability to get the reporting of audited annual accounts back to pre-pandemic timelines.
-We are identifying ways to work more efficiently to expedite the 2022/23 audits whilst at the same time maintaining high standards of quality.
-In 2022/23 we may not meet the target of concluding the audit and signing the accounts by 30 September, but we hope to be as close to this as possible.
-We are currently planning for an October completion.
+46. To support an efficient audit, it is critical that the timetable for producing the annual accounts for audit is achieved.
+We have included a proposed timetable for the audit at Exhibit 6 that has been discussed and agreed with management.

-54. We intend to take a hybrid approach to the 2022/23 audit with a blend of onsite and remote working.
-We will continue to work closely with management to identify the most efficient approach as appropriate and will keep timeframes for the completion of the audit under review.
+- 47. We recognise that it is in the best interests of public accountability to get the reporting of audited annual accounts back to pre-pandemic timelines.
+We are identifying ways to work more efficiently to expedite the 2023/24 audits whilst at the same time maintaining high standards of quality.
+In 2023/24 we may not meet the target of concluding the audit and signing the accounts by 30 September, but we hope to be as close to this as possible.
+We are currently planning for an October completion. - 48.
+We intend to take a hybrid approach to the 2023/24 audit with a blend of onsite and remote working.
+We will continue to work closely with management to identify the most efficient approach and will keep timeframes for the completion of the audit under review.
 Progress will be discussed with management over the course of the audit.